 Accordingly, in research, Gay (2009) defined population as the group of people relevant to the research, the population to whom the study's findings should be extended.
-All senior high Comment [s13]: Improve this research question so that it is clearer between the research question to teachers and students school instructors and students in Dunkwa Municipality was included in the research.
+All senior high school instructors and students in Dunkwa Municipality were included in the research.
 Key actors serving as target population in this study spans tutors and pupils from the selected two Senior High Schools in the Dunkwa Municipality.